JamesTing/doravoice-astro/src/content/docs/Adding photos.md

 ---
 # Adding photos

-Images are also a great way of layering even more personality into your MindNode and giving more context and information at first glance.
+Images are also a great way of layering even more personality into your AmyMind and giving more context and information at first glance.
 To add a photo:

 Go ahead and select a node.
 Open the image picker via the toolbar (Mac) or choose Photos under the Images tab from the action menu (circle with three dots) (iOS).